pydantic/pydantic/docs/migration-guide-notes.md

 * Validation
 	* @root_validator must not be bare [we should at least error..]
-	* Change to validation of unions where _instances_ are accepted before being validated

 * Validation behavior changes (Maybe a separate top-level section)
 	* [idea: this contains the part of the coercion table that has changed from v1 to v2]